pradyparanjpe/pspman/README.md

 ## Windows
 Sorry
 ## Apple Mac
-This program might not work for you, since you didn't have to pay for it.
+This App might not work for you, since you didn't have to pay for it.
 ## Linux
    (Use me to install myself)
   - Create a user's bin directory [default: `${HOME}/bin`]